Ernest Gimson: Legacy

 The Sapperton workshop was closed after Gimson's death, but many of the craftsmen went with Peter van der Waals to his new premises in Chalford.

 His architectural style is "solid and lasting as the pyramids… yet gracious and homelike" (H. Wilson, 1899).
 Lethaby described him as an idealist individualist: "Work not words, things not designs, life not rewards were his aims."
 Norman Jewson was his foremost student, who carried his design principles into the next generation and described his studio practices in his classic memoir By Chance I did Rove (1951).

 Today his furniture and craft work is regarded as a supreme achievement of its period and is well represented in the principal collections of the decorative arts in Britain and the United States of America.
 Specialist collections of his work may be seen in England at the Leicester Museum & Art Gallery, and in Gloucestershire at the Cheltenham Art Gallery and Museum, Rodmarton Manor and Owlpen Manor.

+His rush seated chair designs are still being made today by Lawrence Neal within a village craft in Stockton, Warwickshire.
+Lawrence learnt to make chairs from his father, Neville Neal, who in turn learnt from Edward Gardiner, Ernest Gimson's apprentice.